Genivia/ugrep/README.md

 Note that the `--and`, `--not`, and `--andnot` options require `-e PATTERN`.

-The `--bool` option makes all patterns Boolean-based, supporting the following logical operations listed from the highest level of precedence to the lowest:
+The `-%` option makes all patterns Boolean-based, supporting the following logical operations listed from the highest level of precedence to the lowest:

 operator | alternative | result